 MAOs may request that survey vendors provide status or performance reports at specified intervals.
-The Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.0 specifies elements allowed for these reports, which keep MAOs informed about survey progress without providing individual or aggregate data containing responses to survey items.
+The Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.1 specifies elements allowed for these reports, which keep MAOs informed about survey progress without providing individual or aggregate data containing responses to survey items.

 Survey vendors may report to MAOs on response rates and frequency distributions for each final disposition code.
 They safeguard the confidentiality of sampled members and are prohibited from providing MAOs with access to member-identifying data.
+Survey vendors may not report any calculations or results for any HOS measures to MAOs.